sybrew/the-seo-framework/readme.txt

 	* Genesis Framework 2.3.0+ term metadata upgrade and fallback compatibility.
 	* TODO The sitemap now also flushes when changing the Site URL in the General Settings of WordPress Core.
 	* TODO Notification that the Robots.txt file can't be output under specific circumstances. (or simply add it anyway?)
+	* Breadcrumbs images as per new Google requirements.
+Currently, archives have an empty value.
 * **Improved:**
 	* TODO The title and description counter type option is now bound to the user, rather than the site.
 	* Dismissible notices are now dismissible on every admin page when called.